BBBase-EHeresy-PPPub/PPPub/docs/scenarios/defence_of_the_north.md

 **SPECIAL RULES**

-*Defend our Borders* — *The Elves have come to the edge of the forest in order to defend it, but they will not go further unless they have to.*
+* **Defend our Borders**

 Good models may not willingly move further than 12" away from the western board edge.
 If a Good model finds itself further than 12" from the western board edge at the start of its Move phase, it must try to move back within 12" if possible.

-*The Anduin* — *The river is flowing fast, making it treacherous to try to cross it anywhere except the ford.*
+* **The Anduin**

+The river is Deep Water, with the exception of the ford, which is treated as open ground.
+Additionally, any model that makes a Swim test for trying to cross the Anduin suffers an additional -1 penalty to their roll.

 **PARTICIPANTS**